 Of all the disabilities listed on the VA’s Schedule for Rating Disabilities, the ratings involving the knee are one of the most difficult for veterans to understand – and for the VA to get right.
 Much of the confusion stems from the fact that a veteran may be able to receive multiple ratings for the same knee, depending on the severity of his or her condition.
-In a previous post, we discussed ratings for limitation of flexion and extension.
-Today we are going to discuss another rating that a veteran may be entitled to for a knee condition – instability.
+In a previous article, we discussed ratings for limitation of flexion and extension.
+Below we are going to discuss another rating that a veteran may be entitled to for a knee condition – knee instability.

-Knee Instability
+How the VA Rates Knee Instability

-Today we are going to discuss knee instability.
 Instability is rated under Diagnostic Code 5257.
 That diagnostic code refers to “recurrent subluxation or lateral instability” and ratings are available for severe (30 percent), moderate (20 percent), and slight (10 percent).
 Subluxation means dislocation of the patella, or knee cap.
 Lateral instability means a feeling of “giving way,” generally caused by damage to the knee ligaments.
 You may also see the term “medial instability” in your medical records.
 Medial instability is a direction of lateral instability and is also rated under DC 5257.

 The “feeling of giving way” is something that the veteran is competent to report and attest to.
-As is often the case, a medical diagnosis of ligament diagnosis is going to be the most persuasive evidence when it comes to instability, but the VA is supposed to consider a veteran’s self-report of instability.
+As is often the case, a medical diagnosis of ligament diagnosis is going to be the most persuasive evidence when it comes to knee instability, but the VA is supposed to consider a veteran’s self-report of instability.
 It is important to note, however, that if testing is done during a C&P examination (such as Lachman’s test) and no instability is found, the VA will likely consider that medical evidence to be the most persuasive.

 Level of Instability for Rating